 Prednisone as a Medicine

 Prednisone belongs to the class of medicine called corticosteroids.
-It can be used to treat certain conditions such as arthritis, eye problems, difficulty in breathing, severe allergy, and skin diseases.
+It can be used to treat certain conditions such as arthritis, eye problems, difficulty in breathing, severe allergy, and skin conditions in cats.
 It is also prescribed for some cats which suffer from extremely bad health condition such as lymphoma, a type of cancer that develops from lymphocytes.

 Prednisone is used in cats to treat inflammation in the internal and external parts of their body.
 Swelling in cats is often caused by allergies, infection or skin irritation that they mostly get from flea bites.
 This drug relieves the itchiness and irritation they feel.